-In this Azure Article, we will discuss how to fix the error, ” Vault Cannot Be Deleted As There Are Existing Resources Within The Vault “.
-This error I got when I was trying to delete one of the Recovery Services vaults.
+In this Azure Article, we will discuss how to fix the error, ” recovery services vault cannot be deleted as there are existing resources within the vault. “.
+I got this error when deleting one of the Recovery Services vaults.

 Table of Contents

-Recently, I was trying to clear the unused Azure resources to reduce the cost, When I tried to delete one of the Azure Recovery Services vaults, it didn’t allow me to delete and I got this error.
+Recently, I was trying to clear the unused Azure resources to reduce the cost.
+When I tried to delete one of the Azure Recovery Services vaults, it didn’t allow me to delete it, and I got this error.

 The complete error message was as below